Relationships Matter

 What can we do?

 There are many things we can do to reduce the amount of conflict in our relationships.
-Sometimes they help in a few small steps:
+Here are a few ideas:

 • Try and spend more quality time together.
 This might be watching your favourite programme on TV, going for a walk together, or having a regular date night with your partner.